TEAMuP-dev/pyharp/README.md

 ## Pre-Trained Models
 If you want to build an endpoint that utilizes a pre-trained model, we recommend the following:
 - Load the model outside of `process_fn` so that it is only initialized once.
 Doing it inside would repeat the cost on every request, which usually dominates the runtime.
 Our [MIDI synthesizer](examples/midi_synthesizer/app.py) example demonstrates this with its soundfont, and the same applies to moving weights onto a GPU ([see below](#self-hosted-endpoints)).
 - Store model weights within your app repository.
-The Hub keeps large files out of Git itself, through [Xet](https://huggingface.co/docs/hub/xet/index) on repositories created since May 2025 and [Git LFS](https://git-lfs.com/) on older ones.
-A Space is initialized with a `.gitattributes` that already routes common weight extensions, so a plain `git add` is enough.
-Keep those patterns specific (_e.g._ `*.safetensors`) so that smaller files are not sent through large-file storage.
+Note that these cannot be committed to Git directly (see [Binary Files](#binary-files)).

 ## Gradio Endpoint
 The main Gradio code block for a PyHARP app consists of defining the input and output [Gradio Components](https://www.gradio.app/docs/gradio/introduction) and launching the endpoint.
 Our `build_endpoint` function connects these components to the I/O of `process_fn` and extracts HARP-readable metadata from the model card and components to be embedded within the endpoint.
 Currently, HARP supports the [Slider](https://www.gradio.app/docs/gradio/slider), [Checkbox](https://www.gradio.app/docs/gradio/checkbox), [Number](https://www.gradio.app/docs/gradio/number), [Dropdown](https://www.gradio.app/docs/gradio/dropdown), and [Textbox](https://www.gradio.app/docs/gradio/textbox) components as GUI controls.